 A little bit different this time.
-Here you will find short poems in English (love, reading and cooking, you might call it); en français (larmes et extase); y en español (malas lenguas).
-But, you see, they are not versions of the same poems.
+Here you will find short poems in English (love, reading and cooking, you might call it) et en français (larmes et extase).
+These are not versions of the same poems.
 The poems are different language to language.
+And, as in many another Montaigbakhtinian case, some have been revised, a little or a lot, since first publication.

 ♦